The Best Quiet Blenders You Can Buy in 2021

 Blenders can be workhorses in the home cook's kitchen.
 They whip, crush, grind, puree, liquefy, and of course blend.
 They can make soups for dinner, smoothies for breakfast, and frozen treats for dessert.
 But for all the work a blender can do, there is one thing it doesn't do so well: be quiet.
 But not all blenders are jump-from-a-deep-sleep loud.
 In fact, a few companies have put a great deal of effort into making quiet blenders, or ones that don't emit quite as many decibels as their competitors.

-Quiet blenders can allow for you to make a morning juice or blend up a strawberry sauce before anyone else rises in your house — and you won't wake them up in the process.
+Quiet blenders can allow for you to make a morning juice or blend up a strawberry sauce before anyone else rises in your house - and you won't wake them up in the process.
 Here, we write about the best quiet blenders you can buy right now.
 Each one has noise-reducing technology that makes it a great buy if you're trying to blend without vibrating the whole house.
-Keep reading for more information about the four best quiet blenders you can buy.
+Keep reading for more information about the five best quiet blenders you can buy.

 Best Quiet Blenders at a Glance

 What to Consider When Buying a Quiet Blender

 Picking a blender isn't as easy as picking a flavor for the milkshake you want to make in it.
 You'll need to put a bit of effort and thought into how you use a blender and what you plan to make with one.
 We've identified six key areas to consider when purchasing a quiet blender for your kitchen.